yangshun/fate/docs/posts/introducing-fate.md

 ## Using _fate_

-_fate_'s API is minimal: It's just good-looking JavaScript that focuses on answering the question of "Can we make development easier?"
+_fate_'s API is minimal: _It's just JavaScript_, focused on answering: "Can we make development easier?"

 ### Views

-Let me show you a basic _fate_ code example that declares its data requirements as "views" co-located with their components. _fate_ requires you to explicitly "select" each field that you plan to use in your components as "views" into your data:
+Let me show you a basic _fate_ code example that declares its data requirements as a "view", co-located with a component. _fate_ requires you to explicitly "select" each field that you plan to use in your components as a "view" into your data:

 ```tsx
 import type { Post } from '@org/server/views.ts';